Check json-values

 Perfdata / Metrics

-Returns the perfdata from the json array.
+Returns the perfdata string from the JSON object as-is (key specified by --perfdata-key).

 Credits, License